-The Department of Budget and Management releases multiple Special Allotment Release Order for different agencies in the government, including the Armed Forces of the Philippines, Philippine National Police, Philippine Coast Guard, and other military and uniformed agencies.
-Details in the link below.
+The Department of Budget and Management has the core mandate of releasing multiple Special Allotment Release Order for different agencies in the government, including the Armed Forces of the Philippines, Philippine National Police, Philippine Coast Guard, and other military and uniformed agencies.

 1. What is a Special Allotment Release Order?